CupNoodles27/DRG-Tips-and-Tricks/README.md

 * If you’re going to overfill on axes when resupplying, throw some axes on the ground before resupplying.
 Then you can collect them later.

-* The flamethrower can burn the material around alien eggs and dreadnought cocoons, as well as ice in the glacial strata, spiderwebs, and engi platforms.
+* The flamethrower can burn the material around alien eggs and dreadnought cocoons, as well as ice in the glacial strata, spider webs, and engi platforms.

 * Robots instantly die when set on fire.
 This includes patrol bots, burst turrets, and sniper turrets.